4GeeksAcademy/cybersecurity-syllabus/semana1-fundamentos-de-ciberseguridad.md/hardware-basics.md

-# Lectura 2 📕: Fundamentos de hardware
+---
+title: "Hardware Fundamentals".
+subtitle: "Discover the essential aspects that make up a computer, from internal hardware to peripheral devices.
+Learn how your machine works!"
+tags: ["cybersecurity"]
+authors: ["blindma1den", "lorenagubaira"]

+---

 To learn more about the basic components of a computer we must first know what a computer is.

 A computer is a programmable digital electronic machine that executes a series of commands to process input data, obtaining information that is then sent to the output units.
-A computer is composed of many different integrated circuits and various support, extension and accessory elements, which together can execute various tasks very quickly and under the control of a program.
+A computer is composed of many different integrated circuits and various support, extension, and accessory elements, which together can execute various tasks very quickly and under the control of a program.

 A computer is composed of two basic aspects: the **hardware** which are the parts and components of the computer and the **software** which are all the programs and systems that the computer has.